-There are many document control mistakes your company can make, but first off what is document control?
+There are many document control mistakes your company can make if not using document control software, but first off what is document control?
 Document control is required in order for a Quality Management System to be compliant with ISO 9001.
 The same is true for other standards, guidelines, and regulations — the U.S. Food and Drug Administration (FDA), Good Manufacturing Practices (GMP) , the Information Technology Infrastructure Library (ITIL), Sarbanes-Oxley (SOX), and many other laws and guidelines require that you have control over your documentation.

 Document control has been around for as long as people have conducted business.
 In the old days, it was all about controlling paper documents.
 Then along came electronic documentation, and a whole new world was opened up.
 Still, many organizations have decided to stay with paper-based systems, even though these systems can lead to these many common document control mistakes.